MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Abstract

 \section{Abstract}

-The increasing deployment of Large Language Models (LLMs) in healthcare necessitates a rigorous evaluation of their factual reliability.
-However, existing benchmarks are often limited by narrow domains of data, failing to capture the complexity of real-world medical information.
-To address this critical gap, we introduce MedFact, a new and challenging benchmark for Chinese medical fact-checking.
-MedFact comprises 2,116 expert-annotated instances curated from diverse real-world texts, spanning 13 medical specialties, 8 fine-grained error types, 4 writing styles, and multiple difficulty levels.
-Its construction employs a hybrid AI-human framework where iterative expert feedback refines an AI-driven, multi-criteria filtering process, ensuring both high data quality and difficulty.
-We conduct a comprehensive evaluation of 20 leading LLMs, benchmarking their performance on veracity classification and error localization against a human expert baseline.
-Our results reveal that while models can often determine if a text contains an error, precisely localizing it remains a substantial challenge, with even top-performing models falling short of human performance.
-Furthermore, our analysis uncovers a frequent ``over-criticism'' phenomenon, a tendency for models to misidentify correct information as erroneous, which is exacerbated by advanced reasoning techniques such as multi-agent collaboration and inference-time scaling.
-By highlighting these critical challenges for deploying LLMs in medical applications, MedFact provides a robust resource to drive the development of more factually reliable and medically aware models. \textbf{Content warning: This paper contains content that may be inappropriate or offensive.}
+Deploying Large Language Models (LLMs) in medical applications requires rigorous fact-checking to ensure patient safety and regulatory compliance.
+We introduce \textbf{MedFact}, a challenging Chinese medical fact-checking benchmark with 2,116 expert-annotated instances from diverse real-world texts, spanning 13 specialties, 8 error types, 4 writing styles, and 5 difficulty levels.
+Construction uses a hybrid AI-human framework where iterative expert feedback refines AI-driven, multi-criteria filtering to ensure high quality and difficulty.
+We evaluate 20 leading LLMs on veracity classification and error localization, and results show that models can often determine whether text contains errors but struggle to localize them precisely, with top performers falling short of human performance.
+Our analysis reveals an ``over-criticism'' phenomenon, where models misidentify correct information as erroneous, a tendency that is aggravated by advanced reasoning techniques such as multi-agent collaboration and inference-time scaling.
+MedFact highlights the challenges of deploying medical LLMs and provides resources to develop factually reliable medical AI systems. \footnote{Page: \url{https://iflytek-medical-southchina.github.io/MedFact/}}